A turntable? Vinyl records? Today it’s not easy…

 “See this needle, see my hand dropping it down…oh, so gently… Pull it out a paper sleeve.
 Oh, my joy, only you deserve conceit.
 You’re so warm…oh, the ritual, when I lay down your crooked arm…” So my equals-in-age Pearl Jam were singing (rather strongly!) in distant 1994 (Vitalogy album ).
 The track “Spin the black circle” was a rock tribute to the musical medium they love most.

-Recently, vinyl record sales have increasingly raised.
-This happened mainly because the music industry smelled the chance to increase sales and started pressing records to take advantage of the renewed fashion.
-The risk is stumbling in a poor recording or a CD dump.
-But a well recorded vinyl disc sounds more natural to the human ear.
-Listening to a cheap but well tuned up turntable today may surprise you more than you imagine.
-The music industry introduced the CD as a technological miracle, the laser disc form sci-fi, indestructible (not true), with no noise (it suffers from quantization noise), so they could revive an overstocked market.
 Therefore, if you still have a turntable at home, do not underestimate it.
-If you don’t have one, but still have your old vinyl record collection in a good state, it is certainly worth looking for a new TT (Project, Rega) or a used one (Thorens, Rega, Linn, Garrard, AR).
+If you don’t have one, but still have your old vinyl record collection in a good state, it is certainly worth looking for a new TT (Project, Rega) or a used one (Thorens, Rega, Linn, Dual, Garrard, AR).
 In the latter case, some experience is necessary.
-You won’t regret it, the myth of ruined, clicking and noisy records is just a matter of ignorance on the subject.
-When vinyl was the only music medium, few users cared for adjusting their turntables, they just didn’t know.
-Clicks and surface noise may be there but a quality setup, especially a good cartridge and tonearm, can decrease, minimize, sometimes even cancel them.
+You won’t regret it, it’s true records get ruined, thay’re clicking and noisy but if you knowhow to set a turntable up you can minimize all this.
+Consider that when vinyl was the only music medium, few users cared for adjusting their turntables, they just didn’t know.
+Clicks and surface noise may be there but a quality setup, especially a good cartridge and tonearm, can decrease, minimize, sometimes even almost cancel them.
 When this is not possible, the quality of listening is such that we learn how to live with surface noise happily.
-A properly maintained vinyl record, well cleaned, replaced in its paper sleeve, stored vertically, always played on a well-tuned turntable, can easily outlive a CD.
+A properly maintained vinyl record, well cleaned, replaced in its paper sleeve, stored vertically, always played on a well-tuned turntable, can last longer than we imagine.
 I have records from the 60s (!!!) that still sound perfect…